-Colin Kaepernick donates $50,000 to Meals on Wheels
+Kaepernick donates $50K to Meals on Wheels after Trump swipe

 Meals on Wheels has confirmed a $50,000 donation from former San Francisco 49ers quarterback Colin Kaepernick.

 The group that provides food for seniors in need thanked Kaepernick for his donation on Tuesday.
-It came a day after President Donald Trump took a swipe Kaepernick during a campaign-style rally in Kentucky by taking credit for the lack of suitors for the free agent.
+It came a day after President Donald Trump took a swipe at Kaepernick during a campaign-style rally in Kentucky by taking credit for the lack of suitors for the free agent.
 Kaepernick's refusal to stand for ''The Star-Spangled Banner'' ahead of 49ers games last season as a protest of police treatment of minorities became a topic of national debate.

 Meals on Wheels faces a sharp funding cut under Trump's proposed budget.